-In 2005, the Federal EPA issued a final rule, the Clean Air Interstate Rule (CAIR), that required further reductions in $SO_2$ and $NO_x$ emissions and assists states developing new state implementation plans to meet 1997 national ambient air quality standards (NAAQS).
-CAIR reduces regional emissions of $SO_2$ and $NO_x$ (which can be transformed into PM and ozone) from power plants in the Eastern U.S. (29 states and the District of Columbia).
-Reduction of both $SO_2$ and $NO_x$ would be achieved through a cap-and-trade program.
+In 2005, the Federal EPA issued a final rule, the Clean Air Interstate Rule (CAIR), that required further reductions in SO_2 and NO_x emissions and assists states developing new state implementation plans to meet 1997 national ambient air quality standards (NAAQS).
+CAIR reduces regional emissions of SO_2 and NO_x (which can be transformed into particulate matter and ozone) from power plants in the Eastern U.S. (29 states and the District of Columbia).
+Reduction of both SO_2 and NO_x would be achieved through a cap-and-trade program.
 In July 2008, the D.C.
-Circuit Court of Appeals vacated the CAIR and remanded the rule to the Federal EPA.
-We are unable to predict how the Federal EPA will respond to the remand which could be stayed or appealed to the U.S. Supreme Court.
+Circuit Court of Appeals issued a decision that would vacate the CAIR and remand the rule to the Federal EPA.
+In September 2008, the Federal EPA and other parties petitioned for rehearing.
+Management is unable to predict the outcome of the rehearing petitions or how the Federal EPA will respond to the remand which could be stayed or appealed to the U.S. Supreme Court.

-AEGCo did not purchase any CAIR allowances. $SO_2$ and seasonal $NO_x$ allowances allocated to the AEP System's facilities under the Acid Rain Program and the $NO_x$ SIP Call will still be required to comply with existing CAA programs that were not affected by the court's decision.
+AEGCo did not purchase any CAIR allowances.
+SO_2 and seasonal NO_x allowances allocated to the AEP System's facilities under the Acid Rain Program and the NO_x state implementation plan (SIP) Call will still be required to comply with existing CAA programs that were not affected by the court's decision.

 It is too early to determine the full implication of these decisions on environmental compliance strategy.
-However, independent obligations under the CAA, including obligations under future state implementation plan submittals, and actions taken pursuant to the recent settlement of the NSR enforcement action, are consistent with the actions included in a least-cost CAIR compliance plan.
+However, independent obligations under the CAA, including obligations under future state implementation plan submittals, and actions taken pursuant to the settlement of the NSR enforcement action, are consistent with the actions included in a least-cost CAIR compliance plan.
 Consequently, management does not anticipate making any immediate changes in near-term compliance plans as a result of these court decisions.